 Once through into the elf village we were guided to the toy factory where every child helps make some of the toys that are needed for Christmas morning.
 The children stuff a Reindeer and these can later be purchased.
-We bought one which we were given discreetly as we did not want Erin to see it.
+We bought one which we were given discreetly as we did not want Erin to see it before Christmas day.

-Next, it is a visit to Mother Christmas’s kitchen.
-It is time to pop on a hat and apron and decorate some gingerbread.
-Once a story has been read to the children they are invited to have some time in a elf village.
+Next, it was time for a visit to Mother Christmas’s kitchen.
+We popped on a hat and apron and decorated some gingerbread.
+Once a story has been read to the children they are invited to have some time in an elf village.
 The time given is 1hr 30mins.
-There are shops to explore, places to eat and in the center an ice rink where you can skate for as long as you choose.
-In the shops you can buy sweets and treats and extra money is needed for that.
+There are shops to explore, places to eat and in the centre an ice rink where you can skate for as long as you choose.
+In the shops, you can buy sweets and treats and extra money is needed for that.
 We wanted to get some food but were disappointed with the choice as they did not have any buns for the hotdogs!